Do you have a question about electric vehicles?

 How long does an EV battery last?

-Most manufacturers offer an 8-year or more warranty on electric vehicle batteries.
+Most manufacturers offer an 8-year and 160,000 km or more warranty on electric vehicle batteries.
 EV batteries, however, are expected to last 10-20 years before needing to be replaced.
 EV batteries are designed to outlast the vehicle itself!
+Examples of vehicles with original battery packs have travelled upwards of 250,000 km or more.
+Battery Management systems within the vehicles help to extend the life of the vehicle batteries

 When is the best time to charge my EV?